Applies to: Sophos Home Premium and Free (Mac/Windows)

-If your computer has been affected by a browser hijacker you may need to perform manual steps to revert any changes made to your browsers.
-This is what we recommend:
+If your computer has been affected by a browser hijacker you may need to perform manual steps to revert changes made to your browsers.
+Sophos Home cannot revert these changes, so this is what we recommend:

-2 –Reset all web browsers, remove strange/unknown extensions (or just reset them), and clean the cache.
+2 –Reset all web browsers, remove strange/unknown extensions, and clean the browser's cache.
 Ensure to manually remove undesired search engines from each affected browser.
 (For unlisted browsers, please perform an online search on how to reset them).

 defaults write com.google.Chrome HomepageIsNewTabPage -bool false